davdmrgn/SeratoFolderCrateSync/README.md

 Syncrhonize music folders to Serato crates

-- Version: 0.052
+- Version: 0.060
 - macOS only (not tested on Windows)

-> I wrote this for my specific use case, with the ability to adapt to other configurations later.
+> I wrote this for my specific use cases, with the ability to adapt to other configurations later.

 ## Requirements